INN/docs/staffing/onboarding/accounts.md

 - This vault contains most of the login information we share among the staff/team (for things like social media accounts, etc.).

-### HipChat
+### Slack

-Note: HipChat account creation can only be done by someone with Admin/Owner privileges.
+Note: Slack account creation can only be done by someone with Admin/Owner privileges.

+- Our Slack org is [http://innorg.slack.com](http://innorg.slack.com)
 - Add new account using the new team member's @inn.org email address (will send user an email invitation).
-- An admin/owner should then add them to the technology room(s) and any relevant project-specific rooms.
+- An admin/owner should then add them to the #00-tech-team #00-inn-staff private rooms and  and any relevant project-specific rooms.
 - New user will need to click on a confirmation link in the email invitation.
-- And optionally they can download the HipChat desktop/mobile apps from the [HipChat website](http://hipchat.com).
+- And optionally they can download the slack desktop/mobile apps from the [Slack website](https://slack.com/downloads).

 ### GitHub